visit/galaxy-docs/_includes/basket.md

 }
 ```

-Add a booking item to the basket, you must first have checked for the <a href="#availability---accommodation">Placement Accommodation Availability</a> of a property or properties and obtained the search Id and the bookingKey of the product you wish to add to the basket.
+Add a booking item to the basket, you must first have checked for the <a href="#availability---placement-accommodation">Placement Accommodation Availability</a> of a property or properties and obtained the search Id and the bookingKey of the product you wish to add to the basket.

 `PUT https://galaxy.citybreak.com/v4/api/basket/add/accommodation/placement`